chris-wolcen/PoE-Tweaker/README.md

   Helps to save CPU/GPU usage when Alt-Tabbed.
 Only works if this program is running.
 * Make production_Config.ini read-only
   Prevents overwriting game settings by ingame Options menu.
+* Instanly disconnect on pressing a hotkey
+  Causes an instant disconnection by dropping all TCP connections of game process.
+Useful for HC.

 More features coming in next release...